fbernutz/die-himmelstraeumerin-blog/Content/posts/building-apps-for-everyone.md

     <figcaption>Voice Over reads content aloud, like “The Hustle, 6.5 of 10, released on May 10, 2019”.</figcaption>
 </figure>

-Normally, the position and the spacing between elements like text and images connects the content, but visually impaired users can’t see this.
+Normally, the position and the spacing between elements like text and images connects the content, but users with vision loss can’t see this.
 The **content should be bundled semantically**, so it’s read aloud together and will be focused as one element.

 ### Reading Support